solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### ARM template

-Azure provides a [quickstart document][22] with a comprehensive ARM template for a Flexible Server deployment.
+Azure provides a [Quickstart document][22] with a comprehensive ARM template for a Flexible Server deployment.
 We have also provided a simpler [Flexible Server deployment sample ARM template].
 The Azure sample template requires additional parameters to run.
 It can be